-For more information on projects and operations in the City of Rehoboth Beach, visit the City Manager's Spotlight.
+For more information on projects and operations in the City of Rehoboth Beach, visit the City's website.

 Refuse, Recycling, and Yard Waste Collections

 On April 4, 2016, the Commissioners adopted an ordinance to amend Chapter 227 - Solid Waste of the Municipal Code related to waste collection.
 The issue came to their attention because residential refuse is set out too far in advance of collection day, including on Saturdays when refuse is predominantly generated by rental houses.
 In addition, residential refuse, yard waste, and recycling containers are not removed from the street/curbside in a timely manner.
 These two factors have resulted in unsightly trash on our residential neighborhoods that can also leach out into the streets and attract vermin.
 The new ordinance establishes and codifies a timeline for setting out refuse for collection and for retrieval of containers after pick-up.
 A valet service is being offered, on a trial basis and at extra cost, to enable homeowners to have their waste and recyclables picked up outside of the normal City collection schedule.
 You can find the Fact Sheet/FAQs here, photos here, the complete ordinance here, and the City Manager's letter to homeowners here.
 In addition, RBHA has prepared a Resource List of local valet services that will take your trash cambs to the curb and back, along with other Sussex county facilities available for solid waste and recycling drop-off.

 In July 2016, RBHA sought input from members and sent all suggestions and feedback to the Commissioners for consideration.